hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-angular-2-components.md

 </pre>

 As you can see we have two properties defined on our component.
 They are `product` and `onSelect`.
 These properties are decorated with `@Input` and `@Output` decorators.
-This syntax is currently and TypeScript feature but there is an equivalent syntax for ES2015 code.
+This syntax is currently a TypeScript feature but there is an equivalent syntax for ES2015 code.
 These property decorators tell Angular their purpose.
 So the `product` is an input to our component accepting a product object. `[product]` -> `@Input() product: any` The `onSelect` is an output and tells Angular that we will be outputting values using the `EventEmitter` class. `(onSelect)` -> `@Output() onSelect: EventEmitter`.